-Descriptor Score a Can plan and follow the route of a journey unaided 0 points Needs prompting to undertake any journey to avoid overwhelming psychological distress 4 points c Cannot plan the route of a journey 8 points d Cannot follow the route of an unfamiliar journey without another person, assistance dog or orientation aid 10 points e Cannot undertake any journey because it would cause overwhelming psychological distress 10 points f Cannot follow the route of a familiar journey without another person, assistance dog or orientation aid 12 points
+- a) Can plan and follow the route of a journey unaided (O points) - b) Needs prompting to be able to undertake any journey to avoid overwhelming psychological distress to the claimant (4 points) - c) Cannot plan the route of a journey (8 points) - d) Cannot follow the route of an unfamiliar journey without another person, assistance dog or orientation aid (10 points) - e) Cannot undertake any journey because it would cause overwhelming psychological distress to the claimant (10 points) - f) Cannot follow the route of a familiar journey without another person, assistance dog or orientation aid (12 points)

 - Does going out make you feel anxious, panicky or distressed?
 You are more likely to score points if you can show that this is linked to a diagnosed mental health condition.
 Provide evidence where you can, for example, by attaching a letter from a doctor or counsellor, or a prescription list showing the medicines you have been given for a mental health condition. - Do you need someone to talk you into going out? - Is it helpful to have someone with you when you go out, to help you find your way around or to calm and reassure you? - If you have panic attacks, describe how you feel when they happen.
 Do you feel short of breath or dizzy? - Have you ever had to stop your journey and go home because you were too upset to continue? - Do you find it hard to concentrate on following an unfamiliar route?
 For example, due to feeling very tired or anxious.
-You may be distracted be cause you are worrying about needing a toilet. - Do you find it difficult to understand timetables or to plan a route using public transport?
+You may be distracted because you are worrying about needing a toilet. - Do you find it difficult to understand timetables or to plan a route using public transport?